San Francisco cable car system: Cars

+The cable cars are occasionally replaced with new or restored cars, with the old cars being moved to storage for later restoration.
+There are two historic cable cars in storage in the cable car museum: car numbers 19 and 42, which were used on the Sacramento-Clay and O'Farrell, Jones and Hyde Street lines, respectively.
+Car number 62, originally built for Jones Street Shuttle Line, was motorized and used for events.

 Cables and grip

 The cable cars are pulled by a cable running below the street, held by a grip that extends from the car through a slit in the street surface, between the rails.
 Each cable is 1.25 in in diameter, running at a constant speed of 9.5 mph, and driven by a 510 hp electric motor located in the central power house (see below), via a set of self-adjusting sheaves.
 Each cable has six steel strands, with each strand containing 19 wires, wrapped around a sisal rope core (to allow easier gripping).
 The cable is coated with a synthetic lubricant to reduce wear and friction.
 Historically, pine tar was used to lubricate the cable.
 To start and stop the movement of the car, the grip operator (see below) closes and opens the grip around the cable (similar to the clutch of a conventional car).
 The grip's jaws exert a pressure of up to 30,000 psi on the cable.
 Due to wear and tear, a grip's dies have to be replaced after three days of usage.

 There are four separate cables: one 16000 ft length and one 10300 ft length for the Hyde and Mason segments, a 9300 ft length for their common Powell section, and one 21000 ft length for the California Street line.